 What are your plans for 2018?

 My next single is coming in March, and in early April I fly to Antibes to film the music video.
-I plan to drop another single or two before the next EP release in may and next month I will hear back from festivals about my bookings this year.
-This is the year I?m going to make everything fall into place.
+I plan to drop another single or two before the next EP release in May and next month I will hear back from festivals about my bookings this year.
+This is the year I’m going to make everything fall into place.
 I want to be on mainstream radio, playing massive shows and getting loads of features.
 I want to take my live performance to the next level.
-I?ve been working hard on building the foundations of my brand for so long that now I?m just determined to get my shit off the ground.
+I’ve been working hard on building the foundations of my brand for so long that now I’m just determined to get my stuff off the ground.